 Our blood consists of a liquid component known as plasma.
 It also consists of three main solid components which include the red blood cells (RBCs), white blood cells (WBCs), and platelets.
 Platelets play an important role in forming blood clots.
 They also consist of special proteins, known as growth factors, which help with our body’s healing process.
 Platelet-rich plasma or PRP is a high concentration of platelets and plasma.
 A normal blood specimen contains only 6% platelets, while platelet-rich plasma contains 94% of platelets and 5 to 10 times the concentration of growth factors found in normal blood, thus greater healing properties.

-What is Bone Marrow Aspirate Concentrate (BMAC) Treatment?
+Bone Marrow Concentrate

 BMAC is a concentrate of regenerative stem cells obtained from your own bone marrow.
 Bone marrow is the soft, spongy tissue that is found in the center of bones, including your hip or pelvic bone.
 Bone marrow is the section of the body where blood is generated.
 The stem cells from BMAC are specialized cells that are known to replicate themselves into various types of tissues and help to speed up the healing process by boosting the body’s natural healing abilities and promote tissue growth.